raganwald/raganwald.github.com/_posts/2020-06-03-duck-programming.md

 ### Notes

+[^0]: This essay was originally published January 8, 2012, on [unspace.ca].
+It has been lightly edited to--amongst other things--remove gendered pronouns.

 [^1]: “Trivial” is programmer slang for “I understand what to do and I’m ignoring how much time it will take to do it,” much as one might say that adding two large numbers by representing them as piles of pennies, pushing them into one pile, and then counting the pennies is a “trivial” exercise.

 [^2]: James Whitcomb Riley (1849–1916)